digitalave/digitalave-old-website-2023-07-06/_posts/2021-03-07-Install-Jenkins-Ubuntu.md

 <img src="/assets/img/post-imgs/Jenins-Install-ubuntu/1.png" width="auto" width="100%">

-For the 1st time Jenkins will prompt to enter unlock password.
-You need to execute following command on your terminal and copy output password and paste into the Administrator password text box.
+For the 1st time, Jenkins will prompt to enter an unlock password.
+You need to execute the following command on your terminal and copy the output password and paste it into the Administrator password text box.

 `Troubleshooting: If the "initialAdminPassword" not available, You may have to remove jenkins and try again.`

 **REF:** <a href="https://stackoverflow.com/questions/48611411/initialadminpassword-file-is-not-created-in-jenkins-folder-in-windows-10-os" target="_blank">Admin Password Not Available</a>

-For the first time Jenkins will prompt to unlock and it will tell us to copy the password from this  location.
-Copy this 32charactor alphanumric password and paste into the text box in the wizard.
+For the first time, Jenkins will prompt us to unlock, and it will tell us to copy the password from this location.
+Copy this 32charactor alphanumeric password and paste it into the text box in the wizard.

 ```bash
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword